DaniSestan/Web-Portfolio-Template/README.md

 To change anything beyond this, edit the component's module.css file.

 #### Images
-**public/images:** contains the masthead backgound (masthead-background.png), portfolio projects background (portfolio-background.png), and the profile image (self-porttrait.png).
+**public/images:** contains the masthead background (masthead-background.png), the mobile masthead background, the portfolio projects background (portfolio-background.png), and the profile image (self-porttrait.png).
 <em>YOU MUST KEEP THE SAME NAMES ON THESE IMAGES.</em>

 **public/images/tools:** contains the icons used in the Resume - Favorite Tools & Technologies section.
 Note that these image names must be the same as those referenced in the the tools object array of the resumeData.json file.